thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 returnAFunction()();
 ```

-### 5 of 6: Closures
+### 5: Closures

 Closures are a feature of high order functions.
-To understand closures, lets revist our previous example of a high order function, but make one modification:
+To understand closures, lets revisit our previous example of a high order function, but make one modification:

 ```javascript
 function returnAFunction() {
 	var closedOver = "This information is closed over";

 	return function(){
 		console.log(closedOver);
 	}